2011 Super Outbreak: Hackleburg–Phil Campbell–Tanner–Harvest, Alabama

-The tornado then moved into Tennessee and continued south of Huntland.
-Isolated and minor EF0 to EF1 damage was noted through most of its path in Tennessee.
-Widespread damage to trees and outbuildings occurred in this area.
-The worst damage, however, was to a cinder block utility building and was rated lower-end EF3.
-Most of its roof was removed, with over half of its downwind wall pushed outward.
-The tornado eventually dissipated east of Huntland.
+Initially, the tornado was thought to have continued into Tennessee.
+However, updates to the Damage Assessment Toolkit (DAT) and analysis by damage surveyors, including a 2022 re-analysis of the outbreak by the National Oceanic and Atmospheric Administration (NOAA) and National Severe Storms Laboratory (NSSL), determined that the Hackleburg tornado lifted after Madison County and assessed the portion in Tennessee to be a separate EF3 tornado.

-In total, this tornado killed 72 people, all in Alabama.
+In total, this tornado killed 71 people, all in Alabama.
 This made it the deadliest single tornado ever to strike the state of Alabama as well as (at the time) the deadliest in the United States since the 1955 Udall, Kansas, tornado that killed 80 people.
-In addition to being the deadliest, this tornado also had the longest track of any tornado in the outbreak, with its path extending 102 mi across Northern Alabama and into Tennessee.
+In addition to being the deadliest, this tornado also had one of the longest tracks of any tornado in the outbreak, with its path extending 102 mi across Northern Alabama.